 - The first semester M.Sc.
 Electronics students are going to compete with the technical students (BE, M-Tech) after their masters to get the suitable job in industries or institutions, keeping this in mind, students are introduced to understand the control system.
 This subject is well applied in all industries.
-The student is going to learn the basics of control system and its applications. - The topics such as control system modelling, time and frequency response analysis, stability of system, state variable analysis are thoroughly discussed with analytical approach. nable the students to understand the field of microwave communication
+The student is going to learn the basics of control system and its applications. - The topics such as control system modelling, time and frequency response analysis, stability . of system, state variable analysis are thoroughly discussed with analytical approach. nable the students to understand the field of microstave communicati

-- The course has Lecture and Tutorial parts.
-The course has Lecture and Tutorial parts. - Problem Solving, circuit design and analysis, discussions, seminars are conducted in the Tutorial period. - Assignments and periodic tests are given to evaluate the student's understanding of the agned microwave components by introducing them to some ava-Course Contents: subject.
+- The course has Lecture and Tutorial parts. - Problem Solving, circuit design and analysis, discussions, seminars are conducted in the Tutorial period. - Assignments and periodic tests are given to evaluate the student's understanding of the lighed microwave components by fourodiacine them to some ass Course Contents : subject.

-UNIT-I: Control System Modelling: Basic Elements of Control System - Open loop and Closed loop systems - Differential equation - Transfer function, Modelling of Electric systems, Translational and rotational mechanical systems - Block diagram reduction Techniques - Signal flow graph
+UNIT-I : Control System Modelling: Basic Elements of Control System - Open loop and Closed loop systems - Differential equation - Transfer function, Modelling of Electric systems, Translational and rotational mechanical systems - Block diagram reduction Techniques - Signal flow graph

-Time Response Analysis: Time response analysis - First Order Systems - Impulse and Step Response analysis of second order systems - Steady state errors - P, PI, PD and PID Compensation
+Time Response Analysis : Time response analysis - First Order Systems - Impulse and Step Response analysis of second order systems - Steady state errors - P, PI, PD and PID Compensation